 Whoopi Goldberg Marijuana Products for Women

-Marijuana has been an important part of Whoopi Goldberg’s life recently, helping her dull the pain of menstrual cramps and combating glaucoma headaches.
+Marijuana has been an important part of Whoopi Goldberg’s life recently.
 Now, the Oscar-winning star of Ghost is lending her name and her financial might to a new medical Whoopi Goldberg marijuana venture designed entirely for women.

 The comedian and actress has never shied away from marijuana use, discussing it publicly on a number of occasions.
 She now joins a number of fellow celebrities who are endorsing cannabis products, including Bob Marley’s family, Willie Nelson and, unsurprisingly, Snoop Dogg.

 Whoopi’s company, Whoopi & Maya (which she co-founded with medical marijuana industry veteran Maya Elisabeth) will find its niche in the marketplace by targeting their marijuana-infused products to women.
 These will include a tincture, a balm, a bath soak, and sipping chocolate.

 To begin with, the products will only be available in marijuana dispensaries in the state of California to residents with medical marijuana cards.
 These cards are only available via a doctor’s recommendation.

 By launching in the Golden State, the company is dipping their toe into one of the world’s largest marijuana marketplaces; California boasts a staggering $2.7 billion in sales last year alone.
 And this marketplace could be set to explode with Californians heading to the polls to vote on a ballot measure to legalize recreational marijuana use.

 As Whoopi’s business partner Elisabeth contends, women have always been herbal healers.
 These products are being designed and positioned to compete with the more commercially available herbal remedies to potentially help women tackle the pain and cramps caused by periods.